ralmario/googlepmguide/Agile Project Management.md

 2. Add Value for each item (ranging from $ to $$$) with minimal value to greatest value
 3. Add Estimate via Story Points (Fibonacci sequence)
 4. Assign the Sprint Type of each item (Current Sprint, Next Sprint etc.)
-5. In the Sprint Backlog tab, add the Point Capacity of the team, which is commonly at 60 points
+5. In the Sprint Backlog tab, add the Point Capacity of the team, which is commonly at 60 points (measure this by average of points done on at least 3 Sprints)
 6. Copy all items to be done in the current Sprint in the Sprint Backlog tab, total estimate points all of Sprint items must be below or above the set Point Capacity
 7. Ensure that the total value points all of Sprint items in the current Sprint must be larger than the next Sprint.